 Consider a plan for the safety and wellbeing of your pet(s).
 Make arrangements with friends or family to care for them if need be.
-Note that some transition houses accept pets or can make arrangements for them and some local SPCAs will take pets temporarily.
+Note that some emergency and second-stage domestic violence shelters accept pets.
+Others may be able to help you make arrangements for temporary animal safekeeping at a local SPCA or animal shelter.